Notice of Registration for the Diversity Immigrant Visa Program.

 No fee is charged to enter the annual DV program.
 The U.S. Government employs no outside consultants or private services to operate the DV program.
 Any intermediaries or others who offer assistance to prepare DV casework for applicants do so without the authority or consent of the U.S. Government.
 Use of any outside intermediary or assistance to prepare a DV entry is entirely at the applicant's discretion.

-A qualified entry submitted electronically directly by an applicant has an equal chance of being selected by the computer at the Kentucky Consular Start Printed Page 51629Center, as does an entry submitted electronically through a paid intermediary who completes the entry for the applicant.
+A qualified entry submitted electronically directly by an applicant has an equal chance of being selected by the computer at the Kentucky Consular Center as does an entry submitted electronically through a paid intermediary who completes the entry for the applicant.
 Every entry received during the lottery registration period will have an equal random chance of being selected within its region.
-However, receipt of more than one entry per person will disqualify the person from registration, regardless of the source of that entry.
+However, receipt of more than one entry per person will disqualify the person from registration, regardless of the source of the entry.

 Frequently Asked Questions About DV Registration

 “Native” ordinarily means someone born in a particular country, regardless of the individual's current country of residence or nationality.
-But for immigration purposes “native” can also mean someone who is entitled to be “charged” to a country other than the one in which he or she was born under the provisions of Section 202(b) of the Immigration and Nationality Act.
+But for immigration purposes “native” can also mean someone who is entitled to be “charged” to a country other than the one in which he/she was born under the provisions of Section 202(b) of the Immigration and Nationality Act.

-The Department of State implemented an electronic registration system in order to make the Diversity Visa process more efficient and secure.
-The Department will utilize special technology and other means to identify applicants who commit fraud for the purposes of illegal immigration or who submit multiple applications.
+The Department of State implemented an electronic registration system for last year's lottery in order to make the Diversity Visa process more efficient and secure.
+The Department utilizes special technology and other means to identify applicants who commit fraud for the purposes of illegal immigration or who submit multiple entries.

 Signatures are not required on the Electronic Diversity Visa Entry Form.
-Recent and individual photos of the applicant, his or her spouse and all children under 21 years of age are required.
+Recent and individual photos of the applicant, his/her spouse and all children under 21 years of age are required.
 Family or group photos are not accepted.
-Check the information on the photo requirements on page 2 of this bulletin.
+Check the information on the photo requirements included in this notice.

-The Bureau of Citizenship and Immigration Services (BCIS) determines the DV regional limits for each year according to a formula specified in Section 203(c) of the Immigration and Nationality Act (INA).
-Once the BCIS has completed the calculations, the regional visa limits will be announced.
+The U.S. Citizenship and Immigration Services (USCIS) determines the DV regional limits for each year according to a formula specified in Section 203(c) of the Immigration and Nationality Act (INA).
+Once the USCIS has completed the calculations, the regional visa limits will be announced.

-The DV-2005 entry period will begin on Saturday, November 1, 2003 and will last for 60 days through Tuesday, December 30, 2003.
+The DV-2006 entry period will begin on noon EST Friday, November 5, 2004 and will last for 63 days through noon EST Friday, January 7, 2005.
 Each year millions apply for the program during the registration period.
 The massive volume of entries creates an enormous amount of work in selecting and processing successful applicants.
-Holding the entry period during November and December will ensure successful applicants are notified in a timely manner, and gives both them and our embassies and consulates time to prepare and complete entries for visa issuance.
+Holding the entry period during November and December will ensure successful applicants are notified in a timely manner, and will give both them and our embassies and consulates time to prepare and complete entries for visa issuance.
+Applicants are strongly encouraged to enter early in the registration period.
+Excessive demand at end of the registration period may slow the system down.
+No entries whatsoever will be accepted after noon EST Friday, January 7, 2005.

 Yes, an applicant may be in the U.S. or in another country, and the entry may be submitted from the U.S. or from abroad.